-Wal-Mart offers two cards; one is for store-use only and the other is co-branded with Discover, so it can be used anywhere that accepts Discover cards for payment.
+Wal-Mart offers two cards; one is for store-use only and the other is a co-branded MasterCard, so it can be used anywhere that accepts MasterCard for payment.
 That one is harder to get approved for, but, as their store-only version is relatively easy to get, you might even get it with no credit history.

 This department store is facing similar challenges as JCP; their customer base is dwindling, so they’re not very picky with the approval of their credit card.
 I have actually heard from people with credit scores in the 500’s getting approved for it.
 If you have no credit history, there’s a good chance they will be willing to take a risk on you.

 They have a store version and a MasterCard, issued by Citi.
 The latter will be more difficult to get, so go for the store card.
 The nice thing about Sears is that that they sell a lot more than just the typical clothes and cosmetics you find at a place like JCP.